Students, teachers and parents protest Israeli authorities’ refusal to address a lack of classrooms in al-Isawiyya.

-Students led a strike in the village of al-Eesawiyya in occupied Jerusalem on Thursday, October 25, 2018.
+Students led a strike in the village of al-Isawiyya in occupied Jerusalem on Thursday, October 25, 2018.

-Currently, about 300 students in al-Eesawiyya study in rented a building where the children suffer from severely overcrowded classrooms.
+Currently, about 300 students in al-Isawiyya study in rented a building where the children suffer from severely overcrowded classrooms.

 Ahmad Jaradat is the Senior Project Coordinator of the Alternative Information Center (AIC).